Kunal-Pere/Deploying_Python_Application-With-Docker/README.md

    AMI - Ubuntu or ( you can take any as per your wish ) InstanceType - T2.Micro ( Free-Tier )
    Key - Recommonded
-   SecurityGroup - we can use default security group where all the traffic are allowed or as per your requirement if any specific port are
+   SecurityGroup - we can use default security group where all the traffic are allowed or as per your requirement if any specific port
-                   present.
+                   are present.
    EBS - 8 GB

 ### We have created EC2 instance with above specification and connect it through SSH

+2) Now we update the machine with below command.
+   Sudo apt update